MicrosoftDocs/bot-docs/articles/bot-service-troubleshoot-authentication-problems.md

 Your bot's security relies on Microsoft services, even when your bot is running only on localhost.
 To enable security for your bot, edit its configuration settings to populate app ID and password with the values that you verified in [Step 2](#step-2).

-If you're using the Bot Builder SDK for .NET, populate these settings in the Web.config file:
+If you're using the Bot Builder SDK for .NET, populate these settings in your `.bot` or your `appsettings.config` file:

 ```xml
 <appSettings>